ansible/ansible/docsite/rst/intro_adhoc.rst

 to do quick things that you might not necessarily want to write a full playbook for.

-Generally speaking, the true power of Ansible lies in playbooks.
+Generally speaking, the true power of Ansible lays in playbooks.
 Why would you use ad-hoc tasks versus playbooks?

 For instance, if you wanted to power off all of your lab for Christmas vacation,